-This being my first trip to Osaka, I was not sure what to expect.
-I knew some things about Osaka (like the magnificent Osaka Castle, below), but I must confess that I know so much more about Tokyo.
+This being my first trip to Osaka, I wasn’t sure what to expect.
+I knew some things about the city (like the magnificent Osaka Castle, below), but I must confess that I know so much more about Tokyo.
 In fact, I know more about Kyoto, the next stop on this trip, than I do Osaka.
 So despite much pre-trip research, I felt like I was going an unknown city that’s just begging to be explored, and that was exciting.
 I liked the prospect of not knowing what to expect.

 Unsurprisingly, I found the city as something of a midpoint between Tokyo and Kyoto, not as serene as the latter or as hectic as the former.
 It also seemed grittier, more lived in, and I mean that in a very good way.